What to do in Yangon, Myanmar

 4. Visit Sule Pagoda, the oldest pagoda in the world

 Sule Pagoda is located in Yangon’s downtown.
 Some people say it is the oldest Pagoda in the world and that inside you’re able to find one of Buddha’s hair.
 This was also the main center point of the 1988 and 2007’s uprisings.
 Entrance fee: $3.

 This is the perfect activity if you enjoy immersing yourself in the authentic and genuine side of the cities and countries you visit.
 For only 300 kyats (around $0,25) you can get on a train at Yangon’s central railroad station and visit the city’s outskirts for 3 hours.
 100% recommended!

 Take a stroll through Chinatown at night and enjoy some of the delicious skewers of the 19th Street restaurants.
 Besides the amazing food (a little more expensive on 19th Street, but it’s worth it) you’ll find a lively atmosphere where locals and tourists mingle in a very natural way.

-Maha Badula Park is located next to Yangon’s City Hall and Courtroom.
-In the centre of the park you’ll find the Independence Monument: a structure that replaced the previous Queen Victoria Statue.
+Maha Badulla Park is located next to Yangon’s City Hall and Courtroom.
+In the centre of the park, you’ll find the Independence Monument: a structure that replaced the previous Queen Victoria Statue.
 It was erected as a symbol of Myanmar’s Independence from the British Empire.

-High Court and City Hall
+8. Explore the local architecture at the High Court and City Hall